puppetlabs/puppet-docs/source/pe/3.7/nc_forming_requests.markdown

 ## Authentication

 You need to authenticate requests to the Node Classifier's API using a certificate listed in RBAC's certificate whitelist, located at `/etc/puppetlabs/console-services/rbac-certificate-whitelist`.
-Note that if you edit this file, you must restart the `pe-console-services` service for your changes to take effect.
+Note that if you edit this file, you must restart the `pe-console-services` service for your changes to take effect (`sudo service pe-console-services restart`).
 You can attach the certificate using the command line as demonstrated in the [example curl query](./nc_forming_requests.html#example-query) below.
 You must have the whitelist certificate name and the private key to run the script.

 You do not need to use an agent certificate for authentication.
 You can use `puppet cert generate` to create a new certificate specifically for use with the API.